 Short for High-Dynamic Range, HDR delivers a higher level of contrast between light and dark, while utilizing a wider selection of colors, to create a much more realistic image.
 This may not sound like the be all and end all, but it is — representing a significant step up from standard 4K Ultra HD.
-So if you’re buying a new television this Black Friday, you’re going to definitely want to make sure it has HDR on board in the form of Dolby Vision or HDR10.
+So if you’re buying a new television in 2020, you’re going to definitely want to make sure it has HDR on board in the form of Dolby Vision, HLG or HDR10.

 Fallen in love with a 4K TV that’s a tad out of budget?
-Fear not — most of the televisions featured are available with 12-month financing.
-Keep in mind that some retailers like Dell and Walmart offer it for free, while others (we’re looking at you, Best Buy) tack on a small amount of interest for the convenience of splitting the cost.
+You could be in luck — most of the televisions featured are available with 12-month financing.
+Keep in mind that some retailers like Walmart offer it for free, while others (we’re looking at you, Best Buy) tack on a small amount of interest for the convenience of splitting the cost.
 It’s also worth noting that not all models are eligible.
-If the one you’re looking at is, you’ll see a small note discussing financing on the product page and when you start the checkout process.
+If the one you’re looking at is, you’ll see a small note on financing both on the product page and when you start the checkout process.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.

-- This 55-inch Samsung 4K TV is a no-brainer at just $350 at Walmart — but hurry!
+- Hurry!
+This 55-inch Samsung 4K TV is on sale at Walmart for only $350

 - This 65-inch Samsung 4K TV is only $480 ahead of Valentine’s Day